FraunhoferIOSB/FROST-Server/docs/settings/settings.md

 * **maxTop:**
   The maximum allowed value for the $top query option.
 * **maxDataSize:**
   The number of bytes that can be loaded before the server stops loading more entities and returns the result.
-The default is 25000000 (25 MB).
+The defaultvalue: `25000000` (25 MB).
 * **useAbsoluteNavigationLinks:**
   If true, navigationLinks are absolute, otherwise relative.
 * **alwaysOrderbyId:**